jakubmazanec/tools/.changeset/nice-humans-rule.md

 '@jakubmazanec/carson-templates': patch
 ---

-All templates now use Vite 6.
+Template `projects/remix-app` was updated to use Vite 6.